Updated August 21, 2023

 By Type (3)

-3-Day Notice to Quit (Non-Payment of Rent)– Also known as Form 4-901, is to be used to inform the tenant of his or her failure to pay the rent on time.
+3-Day Notice to Quit (Non-Payment of Rent) – Used to inform the tenant of their failure to pay the rent on time.
 The tenant will have three days to pay or move out before the landlord is allowed to seek legal action.

-7-Day Notice to Quit (Non-Compliance) – Also known as Form 4-902, this notice to quit is used when a tenant has breached the lease contract other than non-payment of rent.
-The tenant will have 7 days to respond or move out.
-If it is a second (2nd) violation of the same non-compliance, then the landlord will have the option to terminate the lease and offer the tenant seven (7) days to move out.
+7-Day Notice to Quit (Non-Compliance) – For a lease violation other than non-payment of rent.
+The tenant will have seven days to respond or move out.
+If it is a second violation of the same non-compliance, then the landlord will have the option to terminate the lease and offer the tenant seven days to move out.

-30-Day Notice to Quit (Month-to-Month Tenancy) – Also known as Form 4-903, this lease termination letter can be used to inform a tenant that the lease will not be renewed at the end of the term and that they have 30 days to move out.
+30-Day Notice to Quit (Month-to-Month Tenancy) – Used to inform a tenant that the lease will not be renewed at the end of the term and that they have 30 days to move out.

 Court Forms